 The use cases for AI in digital marketing far exceed our list, and more ways to leverage AI are continually being developed as the technology improves.
 AI-powered site builders, for instance, build sites with search engine marketing in mind, cutting down on the need for on-page optimizations and UX/UI adjustments.
 Chat-bots are being used on most websites to help answer simple questions and to segment visitors into a proper funnel based on the questions they ask.
 AI plays a prominent role in the development of voice search technology, which as we’ve covered recently, is becoming a dominant player in search marketing.

-The most important thing for diligent marketers and website owners is to stay updated on ways AI can be used and to look for ways in which it can streamline their current processes.
+The most important thing for diligent marketers and website owners is to stay updated on ways AI can be used for digital marketing and to look for ways in which it can streamline their current processes.
 Subscribe to our newsletter for fresh insights and industry updates.